octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterPreprocessor/course.md

 ## Your mission

 Our service is modular. we provide to client only desired module and not the extra modules .
 They have to pay for it !
 The main module *inventory* can be customized.
-If we define WITH_EXTRA tag then the code in extra.religo will be included.
+If we define WITH_EXTRA tag then the code in _extra.ligo_ file will be included.
-The module *extra* defines the tag EXTRA and implements a function doSomethingExtra
+The module _extra_ defines the tag EXTRA and implements a function *doSomethingExtra*

 We want you to make the code responsive to the tag EXTRA